 Pergamon Museum.
 Das Panorama in Berlin

-In the meantime, many of the statues may be seen in the special Panorama exhibition.
+In the meantime, many of the statues are displayed in the special Panorama exhibition.
 It comprises of two main sections:

 - A huge 360° panoramic painting representing Pergamon in antiquity; and